ic123-xyz/awesome-motoko/readme.md

 ### Data structures

 - [array](https://github.com/aviate-labs/array.mo) - Extended Array Package for Motoko.
-- [motoko-base](https://github.com/dfinity/motoko-base) - The motoko base library, commonly used data structures and algorithms, maintained by the official.
+- [motoko-base](https://github.com/dfinity/motoko-base) - The Motoko base library, commonly used data structures and algorithms, maintained by the official.
 - [motoko-bigsearch](https://github.com/matthewhammer/motoko-sequence/blob/2b7b429224/service/BigSearch.mo) - A search service in Motoko, inspired by indexing and search systems like Apache Lucene.
 - [motoko-BiMap](https://github.com/aviate-labs/bimap.mo) - A bimap (or "bidirectional map") is a map that preserves the uniqueness of its values as well as that of its keys.
 - [motoko-crud](https://github.com/matthewhammer/motoko-crud) - A framework for constructing CRUD services in Motoko for the Internet Computer.